 Is the age of the webinar over?
 The ever-increasing popularity of live videos has made many question whether webinars have a place in an effective online marketing strategy.
 While webinars and live videos have been merging closer together, using real webinars — whether live or evergreen — is still an important tool for online marketers to have in their toolbox.
 Done right, a webinar can be an effective way to connect with your audience, make sales, and grow your business.

 Jon Schumacher joins me in this episode for a deep dive into the topic of webinars.
 We’ll talk in great detail about exactly how to do them right and what the important differences are between live and evergreen webinars.
 Jon is an expert at marketing and selling through webinars.
 He’s the founder of a digital marketing agency that builds successful webinar funnels for businesses.
-He’s also the host of the Webinar Mastery Summit, the largest online webinar conference.
+Listen as we discuss whether webinars are still a secret weapon for the online marketer.

 - [01:28] – Are webinars still a secret weapon for the online marketer?